kachick/chawan/README.md

 I use vi for editing text, and I prefer my pager to function similarly to my editor.
 Hence the default vi-like keybindings.

-### Why does `$WEBSITE` look awful in Chawan?
+### Why does `$WEBSITE` look awful?

-Usually, this is because the website uses some CSS features that are not yet implemented in Chawan.
+Usually, this is because it uses some CSS features that are not yet implemented in Chawan.
 The most common offenders are flexbox, grid, and CSS variables.

 There are three ways of dealing with this: